-

 CARRY ME HOME: LOUISIANA SUGAR COUNTRY PHOTOGRAPHS BY DEBBIE FLEMING CAFFERY

 (CAFFERY, DEBBIE FLEMING).
 Caffery, Debbie Fleming.
 With Essays By Pete Daniel & Anne Wilkes Tucker.
 Washington, D.C. & London: Smithsonian Institution Press, 1990.
 First Edition.
 Square 4to.
 Cloth in Pictorial Dust Jacket.
 Photography Monograph.
 Fine/Near Fine.
 136pp, profusely illustrated in b&w.
 "The subject matter of Debbie Fleming Caffery’s new work shifts from the mysterious and hard life of the Louisiana sugar culture to that of foreign imagery.
 The style of her photography remains the same.
 Light is never allowed to blind us to the darkness of human existence and its inexorable limitations.
 But neither is darkness allowed to swallow the bitter sweet moments of disclosure".
 A most handsome copy of the uncommon hardbound edition of photographer's first book.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight - we will inform you of the applicable amount at time of purchase.
 0-87474-299-4 Inventory Number: 005175

 -